 Scoop Shop Community Action

 Ben & Jerry’s franchisees take great pride in being part of their community, and virtually all translate our Social Mission into action.
-In 2008, Ben & Jerry’s franchisees directly contributed almost $500,000 worth of time, money, and ice cream (more than one million scoops, in fact) in support of local community projects and nonprofit organizations.
+In 2009, Ben & Jerry’s franchisees in the United States directly contributed almost $600,000 worth of time, money, and ice cream in support of local community projects and nonprofit organizations.

 Free Cone Day

-On April 29, 2008, we celebrated our 30th annual Free Cone Day.
-More than 1,500,000 free cones were given away in 18 countries.
-Events in conjunction with some Free Cone Day participating scoop shops included fundraisers for local, national and international charitable organizations.
-In the United States we raised over $215,000 in donations, and globally thousands more euros, pounds, Hong Kong dollars, and Canadian dollars for hundreds of nonprofit partners.
+On April 21, 2009, we celebrated our 31st annual Free Cone Day by giving away more than 1,250,000 free cones in 19 countries.
+Some Free Cone Day participating scoop shops also included fundraisers for local, national and international charitable organizations.
+In the United States we raised over $200,000 in donations, and globally, we raised thousands more in other currencies for hundreds of nonprofit partners.

 Franchise Social Mission Award

 We established the Social Mission Award to honor franchise owners who embody the very essence of what Ben & Jerry’s was built on: the idea that businesses have a responsibility to give back to the communities from which they draw support.
-While all of our franchisees are involved in their communities, Social Mission Award winners have truly shined, and the 2008 winner was Doug Barrese, owner of the Charlottesville, VA scoop shop who supported everything from a local Food Bank, to a Girl Scout troop, to blood drives, to the Institute for Autism.
-We couldn’t be more proud of Doug as an ambassador of Ben & Jerry’s, and congratulate him once again!
+While all of our franchisees are involved in their communities, Social Mission Award winners are the cream of the crop.
+Our 2009 winner was Tim Watters, owner of the Hawthorne scoop shop in Portland, Oregon.
+Tim works with children in his community, participates in neighborhood uplift programs, partners with the Special Olympics, and hosts numerous blood drives throughout the year.
+He also serves on the Board of Directors for a nearby PartnerShop.

-In 2008, for the 23rd year, Ben & Jerry’s was once again able to send a team from our South Burlington office down to Boston in early June to participate in the Scooper Bowl, a gathering of ice cream companies and ice cream lovers joining together in support of a good cause — raising money for cancer research.
-The Vermont folks teamed up with Massachusetts area franchisees and scoopers and treated over 20,000 Scooper Bowl attendees to Ben & Jerry’s.
-All in, our team helped raise $354,000 for the Jimmy Fund and the Dana-Farber Cancer Institute’s children’s programs.
+In 2009, for the 24th year, Ben & Jerry’s participated in the Scooper Bowl, a gathering of ice cream companies and ice cream lovers joining together in support of a good cause – raising money for cancer research.
+Ben & Jerry’s franchisees in the Massachusetts and Rhode Island area were our workhorses, serving ice cream to thousands of Scooper Bowl attendees, despite lousy weather.
+Together, all of the participating companies raised $230,000 for the Jimmy Fund and the Dana-Farber Cancer Institute’s children’s programs.

 A PartnerShop® is a Ben & Jerry’s scoop shop that is owned and operated by a youth-serving nonprofit organization.
 Ben & Jerry’s waives the traditional franchise and royalty fees for a PartnerShop® scoop shop and provides customized training to support the unique needs of the social enterprise.
 In turn, a PartnerShop® scoop shop offers youth facing barriers to employment a unique opportunity for developing job skills.
 All proceeds from PartnerShop® stores flow back to the parent nonprofit to support social programs.
-191 young people were trained and supported in 2008 in eight United States Ben & Jerry’s PartnerShop® scoop shops.
+143 young people were trained and supported in 2009 in six United States Ben & Jerry’s PartnerShop® scoop shops.

-The PartnerShop® scoop shops continued to face significant challenges, particularly given the serious economic conditions that a great number of our scoop shops were struggling with in 2008.
-Three shops closed: The Latin American Youth Center shop in Washington, DC; the YWCA of Fort Worth and Tarrant County shop in Ft.
-Worth, Texas; and Juma Ventures’ operations in Candlestick Park in San Francisco.
+The PartnerShop® scoop shops continued to face significant challenges, particularly given the serious economic conditions that a great number of our scoop shops were struggling with again in 2009.
+Two shops closed: the Lifeworks shop in Austin, Texas, and the Houston Works shop in Houston, Texas.
 The PartnerShop® model, in its current form, is not consistently achieving the outcomes that Ben & Jerry’s or our partners desire.
-With that in mind, we are thinking creatively about how we can evolve the model to maintain the best aspects of the program in a way that improves outcomes for everyone involved.
+We continue to think creatively about how we can evolve the model to maintain the best aspects of the program in a way that enhances and expands outcomes for everyone involved.

-Eight shops remained open at the end of 2008.
+Six shops remained open at the end of 2009.
 They are: